|Policy & Guidance|

 SRGs evaluate the budget on the basis of a general, expert estimate of the total effort and resources required to carry out the proposed research.
 If the SRG recommends an adjustment in the project budget, the recommended adjustment will be in terms of an entire module.

-Following peer review, for applications being considered for award, the IC will request information about "Other Support" and, as applicable, the use of human or animal subjects, and education in the protection of human research participants.
+Following peer review, for applications being considered for award, the IC will request information about "Other Support" and, as applicable, the use of human subjects or vertebrate animals, and education in the protection of human research participants.
 Additional budget information will be requested before award only under special circumstances.

 NIH will attempt to make awards at or close to the level of total direct costs recommended by the SRG, taking other support into account.
 An IC may need to reduce the award amount to accommodate the IC's cost management plan.